risooonho/issues/README.md

 **Please don't post feature requests here!**

-But I do strongly encurage you to post feature requests, feedback, questions, or almost anything else (at least somewhat related to astronomy or game development) at our [Forum](https://ivoyager.dev/forum).
+But I do strongly encourage you to post feature requests, feedback, questions, or almost anything else (at least somewhat related to astronomy or game development) at our [Forum](https://ivoyager.dev/forum).
 Here is our [roadmap](https://ivoyager.dev/forum/index.php?p=/discussion/41/roadmap) so you can see what is already planned.